cosmos/iavl/docs/proof/proof.md

 proof of the keys directly before and after the absent key - if the proof root matches the tree root, and the proof does not include the leaf node for the key, then the key cannot be in the tree.
-For example, the above proof can prove that the key `ab` is not in the tree, because if it was it would have to be ordered between `a` and `b` - it is clear from the tree that there is no such node, and if there was it would cause the parent hashes to be different from what we see.
+For example, the above proof can prove that the key `ab` is not in the tree, because if it was it would have to be ordered between `a` and `b` - it is clear from the proof that there is no such node, and if there was it would cause the parent hashes to be different from what we see.

 ## API Overview